juriad/advent-2020/README.md

 The syntax also becomes quite pleasant after some time (calling procedures in Haskell style).

 The task took longer due to Christmas celebration and because of slowness of the language.
 I implemented couple versions until I could make the second part finish in a reasonable time of 13 minutes.

+## Day 25 - BC

+I wanted to use ActionScript to hold tribute to dying Flash, but I could not make it run.
+I switched to a language suited for the task which I had no idea that it supported loops and functions.
+Using BC only for arithmetics in bash is a waste of its potential.

+The task was obvious once finding that we are dealing with primes and reformulating to language of groups.
+Implementation of the algorithm was then rather straightforward.

 # Language Pool

-* ActionScript
 * Genie
 * Joy
 * TeX